 Just as important as the data analysis itself is being able to effectively distill the findings to stakeholders.
 For this, data analysts need some data visualization skills.
 Data viz tools let you turn rows and rows of data into meaningful graphs and charts.
 While R and Python both have extensive data visualization capabilities, there are also dedicated data visualization tools like Tableau and Power BI.

 “Once you come up with the insight — what the data means in terms of the business — you need to be able to effectively communicate that back to the business,” Weber said.

 ▸ Learn This: Certificate in Data Visualization

 Get Started Today

 Ready to launch your data analytics career?
 The Certificate in Data Analytics: Techniques for Decision Making helps you build these must-have skills and many more.
-If you need help meeting the program's statistics or database admission requirements, you might consider taking the Foundations of Statistics and/or Foundations of Databases course first.
+If you need help meeting the program's statistics or database admission requirements, you might consider taking the Foundations of Statistics and/or Foundations of Databases & SQL Programming course first.

 Want to explore other options?
 Compare our data programs or browse all our programming and tech offerings.